Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 Though Careers are easy, attractive methods for making money, they aren’t the only method.
 Another viable option, especially for Creative sims, is to perform for tips.
 Musicians and stand-up comedians can, with the right tools, go out into the community and ply their trade.
 If they do so well enough they can rake in a lot of tips.
 Make sure you pick a public place, preferably at peak hours, to maximize potential tips.
 The tips only begin to flow regularly once a sim is really really good at what they do, so this path will require a lot of practice with a guitar or polishing of comedy routines on a computer before they pay off.
 This isn’t the best route to go if a sim is living alone and doesn’t have a lot of money, but it works okay if the sim’s roommate has a steady job that can pay the bills in the meantime.

-As above, Aspirations and Traits that promote skill building in the desired areas should be chosen when you create a sim.
-A musician, obviously, will want to be a Music Lover, and a You’ll also want a sim that’s Outgoing, as they’ll have to spend a lot of time with strangers.
+As above, Aspirations and Traits that promote skill-building in the desired areas should be chosen when you create a sim.
+A musician, obviously, will want to be a Music Lover, and you’ll also want a sim that’s Outgoing, as they’ll have to spend a lot of time with strangers.
 On the flip side, Loners may prefer the next hint…

 As ever, you’ll want to choose Traits that fit with your pursuit.
 Writers make good Bookworms; painters should be Art Lovers; gardeners should Love the Outdoors.
 It’s also wise to give these sims the Perfectionist Trait, as their crafted items will be of a higher quality, thus earning you more moolah for the time spent.
 Last, Loner is a good Trait here, as these sims won’t have much time to socialize until they get really good at what they do for a living.